A generalized e-value feature detection method with FDR control at multiple resolutions

-For the subsequent layers, we employ the group knockoff filter.
-Specifically, for layer $m\in\{2,\dots,M\}$ and each replication $r\in[R]$, the group knockoff procedure $\mathcal{G}^{(m)}_{r}$ constructs a test statistic $T_{gr}^{(m)}$ for $H_{g}^{(m)}$, which satisfies two key properties: (a) if $H_{g}^{(m)}$ is false, then test statistic $T_{gr}^{(m)}$ tends to take a large positive value; (b) the martingale property holds that
+For the subsequent layers, we compute group knockoff statistics following \cite{2016A} if $n\geq N$; otherwise, we can adopt the constructions developed in \cite{Candes2018, chu2023second, katsevich2019multilayer, sesia2019gene, spector2022powerful}, which require assumptions on the joint distribution of the features.
+Specifically, for each $m\in\{2,\dots,M\}$, $r\in[R]$, the group knockoff procedure $\mathcal{G}^{(m)}_{r}$ constructs a test statistic $T_{gr}^{(m)}$ for $H_{g}^{(m)}$, which satisfies two key properties: (a) if $H_{g}^{(m)}$ is false, then $T_{gr}^{(m)}$ tends to take a large positive value; (b) the martingale property holds that

 where